CU-BDA-2022/LabResources/PythonForBDA.md

 If you've already installed the full Anaconda package, that will not be a problem; the instructions below will have you set up an environment for the course that will work identically to an environment based on Miniconda.
 The Miniconda approach is just a bit more efficient, and it will help make sure that you don't inadvertently work on your assignments in an incorrect environment (since Miniconda's default environment will not be able to run your course code).

+**Install Miniconda** as follows:

 * Visit the [Regular installation documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation), follow the link for your platform, and get the Miniconda installer appropriate for your computer.
 E.g., for Windows you'll have to choose between 32-bit and 64-bit; for macOS choose the "64-bit pkg" version (use this even if you have an M1 Mac; the M1 version does not yet support Python-3.9).
 * Follow the remaining instructions.
 Windows users will launch a standard `.exe` installer, and Mac users will launch a standard `.pkg` installer.
 Linux users will have to run a command-line command to do the installation.
+* You may see requests for disk access permissions; this is needed to install the distribution (almost all of it gets installed in a new folder in your user account).
+If you are a regular terminal/command line user who has customizations in shell profile files, you may see a request to alter your profile; accept it (unless you're an expert and plan to handle command path management yourself).

 **Windows users:** Anaconda/Miniconda installs a Windows program called `Anaconda Prompt` (available in the Start Menu), similar to how the Windows Git installers install `Git Bash`.
 If you launch `Anaconda Prompt`, you'll get a console/terminal window all set up for accessing Anaconda.
 (For Linux and macOS users, any terminal session will have access.)